📝 Menu psychology & menu engineering · ⏱️ 2 min read

 ⚠️ Note:

-Always calculate with the selling price excluding VAT.
-The price on your menu card includes 9% VAT for food.
+Always calculate using selling price excluding VAT.
+Menu prices include 9% VAT for food items.

 Costs of visual elements